Why Are an Increasing Number of Boys Developing Eating Disorders?

 Summary: Presents an interview with clinical psychologist Marla Sanzone regarding the increasing number of boys that are developing eating disorders compared to girls, according to a study.
-Why more men are developing such disorders; How eating disorders differ between genders; Difference in eating disorders treatment between genders.
+Why more men are developing such disorders, how eating disorders differ between genders and differences in eating disorders treatment between genders.

 Marla Sanzone, Ph.D., a clinical psychologist in Annapolis, Maryland, is witnessing a disturbing new trend: more boys are now developing eating disorders.
 A 1991 study found that men accounted for only 5% of sufferers; that number has since risen to 10%.
 Sanzone spoke with PT about the growing problem among men.

 Q. Why are more men developing such disorders?